itfat/rtevm/README.md

   - Other: `POP`, `STOP`, `KECCAK256`
 - Stack and memory management
 - Logging support
-- Gas computation - static
+- Gas computation - static and dynamic
+   Computed dynamic gas cost based on memory expansion cost, word size, and topic count in the transaction.
+The implementation of dynamic gas calculation is in the helper module.

 ## Installation